About Us

 Ron Newcombe is the Assistant Coordinator of the Collaborative Environmental Planning Initiative.
 He is also an instructor for SCUBA diving, Lifeguarding, and First Aid; as well as does freelance work in theatre and design arts.
 Ron has found and explored every public ocean access point in Nova Scotia.
 Completing enough kilometers to cross the country and back.

-Paul MacNeil is a Councillor for Victoria County district one.
-He has a deep love for the Bras d’Or lake and Iona is his favourite place on Cape Breton.
+Paul MacNeil has a deep love for the Bras d’Or lake and Iona is his favourite place on Cape Breton.
 He studied physical education at St. Francis Xavier University.
 Paul has had a full career working at CGC little narrows along with four years with Stantec consulting.
 He is an avid hockey fan and a pizza pie maker.

 Denis Thibeault is the Event Coordinator for Explore the Bras d’Or.
 Denis has coordinated festivals and community projects across the country and holds a degree in ecotourism and outdoor leadership from Mount Royal University in Calgary and is working on his MBA in community economic development at Cape Breton University.
 He is an avid paddler, skier, and adventurer.